-San Marcos is a community of diverse and inclusive neighborhoods that protects and celebrates the San Marcos River and other rich natural, historical and cultural assets; embraces its small-town feel, charm and quality of life; and leverages strategic development to continue building a sustainable community with enhanced access and opportunities for people and businesses.
+San Marcos is a community of diverse and inclusive neighborhoods that protects and celebrates the river and other rich natural, historical and cultural assets; embraces its small-town feel, charm and quality of life; and leverages strategic development to continue building a sustainable community with enhanced access and opportunities for people and businesses.

 Using values articulated by the community throughout the early part of the planning process, a vision statement was drafted for San Marcos looking out to 2050.
-The community vision was created to help inform the guiding principles, goals, policies, area plans, and other recommendations included in this Plan.
-The vision statement describes how the community pictures their city in the future.
-This vision also establishes the basis for the Preferred Growth Scenario and associated Place Types.
+The community vision was created to help inform the guiding principles, goals, policies, and other recommendations included in this Plan.
+The vision statement describes how San Marcans picture their city in the future.
+This vision also establishes the lens through which the Preferred Growth Scenario and associated Place Types, introduced in the next section, were created and analyzed.